Guymer/PyGuymer3/pyguymer3/data/png/README.md

 This folder contains tiles of some datasets to allow quick and efficient plotting.
 Currently, the four datasets provided are:

-* The [Global Self-Consistent Hierarchical High-Resolution Geography](https://www.ngdc.noaa.gov/mgg/shorelines/) datasets are vector datasets.
+* The [Global Land One-km Base Elevation](https://www.ngdc.noaa.gov/mgg/topo/globe.html) dataset is a raster dataset at 43,200 px × 21,600 px (I wrote [a Python module to vectorise it](https://github.com/Guymer/vgd)).
-* The [GLOBE](https://www.ngdc.noaa.gov/mgg/topo/globe.html) dataset is a raster dataset at 43,200 px × 21,600 px (I wrote [a Python module to vectorise it](https://github.com/Guymer/vgd)).
+* The [Global Self-consistent Hierarchical High-resolution Geography](https://www.ngdc.noaa.gov/mgg/shorelines/) datasets are vector datasets.
 * The [Natural Earth](https://www.naturalearthdata.com/) datasets are vector datasets.
 * The [OS Terrain 50](https://www.ordnancesurvey.co.uk/products/os-terrain-50) dataset is a raster dataset at 13,200 px × 24,600 px.